-Under our workers' compensation insurance policies for U.S. employees, we have retained the first \$300,000, \$250,000 and \$250,000 in claim liability per incident with aggregate maximum claim liabilities per year of \$2.3 million for the year ended December 31, 2014 and \$2.0 million for each of the years ended December 31, 2013 and 2012, respectively.
-We have recognized cumulative expenses of \$1.1 million, \$0.5 million and \$0.6 million for claims incurred during the years ended December 31, 2014, 2013 and 2012, respectively.
-Our estimated liability for workers' compensation was \$1.4 million and \$1.2 million as of December 31, 2014 and 2013, respectively.
-Claims incurred during the years ended December 31, 2014 and 2013 are relatively undeveloped as of December 31, 2014.
+Under our workers' compensation insurance policies for U.S. employees, we have retained the first \$300,000, \$300,000 and \$250,000 in claim liability per incident with aggregate maximum claim liabilities per year of \$3.5 million, \$2.3 million and \$2.0 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Workers' compensation expense recognized during the years ended December 31, 2015, 2014 and 2013 and our respective liability for such claims as of December 31, 2015, 2014, and 2013 was not material.
+Claims incurred during the years ended December 31, 2015 and 2014 are relatively undeveloped as of December 31, 2015.
 Therefore, it is possible that we could incur additional healthcare and wage indemnification costs beyond those previously recognized up to our aggregate liability for each of the respective claim years.
-For the years ended on or prior to December 31, 2012, based on our retained claim liability per incident and our aggregate claim liability per year, our maximum liability in excess of the amounts deemed probable and previously recognized is not material as of December 31, 2014.
-As of December 31, 2014, we had outstanding letters of credit totaling \$1.3 million to the insurance companies as security for these claims in connection with these policies.
+For the years ended on or prior to December 31, 2013, based on our retained claim liability per incident and our aggregate claim liability per year, our maximum liability in excess of the amounts deemed probable and previously recognized is not material as of December 31, 2015.
+As of December 31, 2015, we had outstanding letters of credit totaling \$1.3 million to the insurance companies as security for these claims in connection with these policies.

-Under our current employee healthcare insurance policy for U.S. employees, we retain claims liability risk up to \$375,000, \$325,000 and \$300,000 per incident per year in 2014, 2013 and 2012, respectively.
-We recognized employee healthcare claim expense of \$32.0 million, \$29.2 million and \$23.0 million during the years ended December 31, 2014, 2013 and 2012, respectively, which includes actual claims paid and an estimate of our liability for the uninsured portion of employee healthcare obligations that have been incurred but not paid.
-Should employee health insurance claims exceed our estimated liability, we would have further obligations.
-Our estimated liability for healthcare claims that have been incurred but not paid as of December 31, 2014 and 2013 was \$4.1 million and \$4.3 million, respectively.
+Under our current employee healthcare insurance policy for U.S. employees, we retain claims liability risk up to \$425,000, \$375,000 and \$325,000 per incident per year in 2015, 2014 and 2013, respectively.
+We recognized employee healthcare claim expense of \$34.6 million, \$32.0 million and \$29.2 million during the years ended December 31, 2015, 2014 and 2013, respectively, which represents actual claims paid and an estimate of our liability for the uninsured portion of employee healthcare obligations that have been incurred but not paid.
+Should employee healthcare claims exceed our estimated liability, we would have further obligations.
+Our estimated liability for healthcare claims that have been incurred but not paid as of December 31, 2015 and 2014 was \$4.8 million and \$4.1 million, respectively.

 We have entered into an employment agreement with our chief executive officer whereby payment may be required if we terminate his employment without cause other than following a change in control.
 The amount payable is based upon the executive's salary at the time of termination and the cost to us of continuing to provide certain benefits.
-Had this officer been terminated without cause at December 31, 2014, other than following a change in control, we would have had an obligation for salaries and benefits of approximately \$1.6 million under such agreement.
+Had this officer been terminated without cause at December 31, 2015, other than following a change in control, we would have had an obligation for salaries and benefits of approximately \$1.6 million under such agreement.
 In addition, the agreement provides for continued vesting of his outstanding equity awards for a period of two years.